-You’re in the mode of shopping and the holiday music is playing.
+So, you’re in shopping mode and the holiday music is playing.
 You find yourself browsing the store, sipping a latte and basking in the glory of the holiday season.

-The Black Friday ad is filled with great prices.
-However, just because it’s in the ad doesn’t mean it’s the best price.
+The Black Friday ads are filled with great prices.
+However, just because it’s in the ad doesn’t mean it’s the best deal.
 Always check online retailers and compare prices.

-Sure the shiny TV is a steal and the hottest new toy is a bargain – but do you need it?
-Just because something is a great price, doesn’t mean it’s on your shopping list.
-Be proactive and have a list, and be specific on what you want to buy this holiday season – ignore the other deals.
+Sure that shiny TV is a steal and the hottest new toy is a bargain — but do you need them?
+Just because something is a great price doesn’t mean it’s on your shopping list.
+Be proactive and make sure you have a list.
+Be specific about what you want to buy this holiday season and ignore all of the other deals.

 3. It’s $5 or less.
 Stock Up!